-Condoms are the only form of contraception that protect against STIs and unwanted pregnancy.
-Although most people have no problems using condoms, a small proportion of people can be allergic to them.
+Condoms are the only form of contraception that protect against STIs and unplanned pregnancy.
+Although most people have no problems using condoms, a small proportion of people can be allergic to materials they’re made from.
 Here’s what to do if you think you might be one of them.

 An allergic reaction to condoms can be felt by the person wearing the condom or the person they’re having sex with.
-The most common reasons for this reaction is either an allergy to the latex the condom is made from, or an allergy to an added ingredient such as spermicide.
+The most common reasons for this reaction is either an allergy to the latex the condom is made from, or an allergy to another added ingredient.

-Itchy, red or swollen skin during and after sex is the main sign that you may be allergic to condoms.
+Itchy, red or swollen skin during and after sex is the main sign that you may be having an allergic reaction to a condom.
 Rashes can appear anywhere the condom has touched the skin, and in more severe cases may also show up on other parts of the body, along with a runny nose, itchy eyes and scratchy throat.

-If there’s still no joy, it’s worth taking a look at the lubricant you’re using.
+If you’ve tried a few different latex-free alternatives and there’s still no joy, it’s worth taking a look at the lubricant you’re using.
 A lot of people use lubricants to make sex feel better, but some ingredients may not suit everyone.
 For people with sensitive skin, lubes with a shorter list of ingredients are less likely to cause problems.

 REMEMBER: Only use water-based or silicone lubricants with condoms.
-NEVER use anything oil-based such as Vaseline, petroleum jelly, cooking oils, butter, or body lotion as it can increase the chance of condom breakage.
+NEVER use anything oil-based such as Vaseline, petroleum jelly, cooking oils, butter, or body lotion as it can increase the chance of condom breaking.